timacdonald/json-api/README.md

 [JSON:API docs: Links](https://jsonapi.org/format/#document-resource-object-links)

-To provide a meta details for a resource, you can implement the `toLinks(Request $request)` method...
+To provide links for a resource, you can implement the `toLinks(Request $request)` method...

 ```php
 <?php